sherpa/sherpa/docs/indices.rst

    matplotlib
-       The matplotlib plotting package, which is documented at https://matplotlib.org/, is used to provide the plotting support in Sherpa.
+       The matplotlib plotting package, which is documented at https://matplotlib.org/, is used to provide plotting support in Sherpa.

    OGIP